top of page

 Film Festival

-Contemporanea proudly adheres to the Rules for Ethical Behaviour in the Audiovisual Field sponsored by Women in Film, Television & Media.
+Contemporanea proudly adheres to the Code of Ethical Conduct of Women in Film, Television & Media.